nx98304/HoneyPot/README.md

 ### ...that this mod probably will NEVER fix
 - Custom shader-heavy stuff.
 Like fancy particle effects, complex water effects, etc.
 - Automatically importing type definitions into HS1 abdatas that don't have them.
+- HS1 abdatas that refer to external resources for essential shaders.

 ## Possible Roadmap